-A Request to Advertise (incorporating a Business Case to Recruit a Position) is used to initiate recruitment and selection and should be forwarded, once complete, to the relevant Delegate for approval with a draft position description and advertisement attached.
-The approved Recruitment Request is then forwarded to Human Resources.
+A Request to Advertise (incorporating a Business Case to Recruit a Position) is used to initiate recruitment and selection and should be forwarded, once complete, to the Delegate for approval with a Position Description attached.
+The approved request is then forwarded to the People Portfolio.

-The recruitment and selection process cannot commence until Human Resources receives the approved Request to Advertise with attachments, including an electronic copy of the draft position description and advertisement.
+The recruitment and selection process cannot commence until the People Portfolio receives the approved Request to Advertise with attachments, including an electronic copy of the draft Position Description.

-A decision to undertake a recruitment exercise will usually result in an updated Position Description which outlines the key outcomes and activities to be undertaken.
-All Position Descriptions must be drafted by the hiring area using the approved Position Description template to ensure consistency across the University.
-Human Resources will evaluate all professional Employee positions prior to recruitment action to confirm the classification level.
+A Decision to undertake a recruitment exercise will usually result in an updated position description which outlines the key outcomes and activities to be undertaken.
+All position descriptions must be drafted by the hiring area using the approved position description template to ensure consistency across the University.
+The People Portfolio will evaluate all professional Employee positions prior to recruitment action to confirm the classification level.

 Variations to the selection criteria contained within the position description cannot be made after the position has been advertised.

-All recruitment advertising must be arranged by Human Resources.
-Recruitment of continuing and fixed-term positions for more than six months will be through advertisement, unless recommended otherwise by the relevant delegate and approved by the Director (Human Resources).
+All recruitment advertising must be arranged by the People Portfolio.
+Recruitment of continuing and fixed-term positions for more than six months will be through advertisement, unless recommended otherwise by the Delegate and approved by the Chief People Officer.

 Online advertising is the University's preferred medium for advertising all positions.

-Advertising in print media will only be offered in exceptional circumstances and must be supported by a strong business case from the relevant delegate to substantiate the need.
-Human Resources will consider these requests on a case by case basis.
+Advertising in print Media will only be offered in exceptional circumstances and must be supported by a strong business case from the Delegate to substantiate the need.
+The People Portfolio will consider these requests on a case by case basis.

-Employees are encouraged to share position vacancy information with their professional networks through the use of electronic communication.
-Approval for any associated costs must be gained in advance from the relevant Delegate.
-When sharing position vacancy information, Employees should ensure that they are aware of and comply with legislative obligations and the University's applicable policies and procedures.
+Employees are encouraged to share position vacancy Information with their professional networks through the use of electronic communication.
+Approval for any associated costs must be gained in advance from the Delegate.
+When sharing position vacancy Information, Employees should ensure that they are aware of, and comply with, legislative obligations and the University's applicable Policies and Procedures.

 A field of applicants may be supplemented by inviting applications or referrals from employment agencies or other sources after consideration of cost.

-The Director (Human Resources) may recommend the use of an employment agency as a means of external advertising.
+The Chief People Officer may recommend the use of an employment agency as a means of external advertising.

-Recruitment of a fixed term Employee for a period of six months or less does not require advertisement.
-However, hiring areas are encouraged to contact Human Resources to arrange advertising to attract a suitable field of applicants.
+Recruitment of a fixed-term Employee for a period of six months or less does not require advertisement.
+However, hiring areas are encouraged to contact the People Portfolio to arrange advertising to attract a suitable field of applicants.

-A selection panel will be approved by the relevant delegate prior to advertising.
-Changes to the selection panel also require the approval of the relevant Delegate.
+A Panel Coordinator will be approved by the Delegate prior to advertising.
+Changes to the selection panel will be approved by the Panel Coordinator.

-A selection panel requires gender representation with a minimum panel size of three.
+A selection panel requires a minimum panel size of four.
+All panels require gender balance and will not comprise of more than 60% of any gender.
+This includes gender balanced panel members with appropriate specialist knowledge relevant to the position, wherever possible.
 A larger panel may be used to overcome potential judgement bias.
-For all identified and specified positions, at least one panel member should identify as Aboriginal and/or Torres Strait Islander.
+For all identified and specified positions, at least one panel member must identify as Aboriginal and/or Torres Strait Islander.

-A selection panel must include a minimum of:
+A selection panel must include a minimum of four panel members, comprising:

-- one member from the recruiting school or section who is the Panel Coordinator;
+- one member from the recruiting department who is the Panel Coordinator;

-- one additional panel member (either internal or external to the University).
+- two additional panel members (either internal or external to the University).